inumella-sricharan/Enron-POI-detection/README.md

 1) 150 data points is less for a ML based anomaly detection algorithm.
 2) Looking at the communications at an email level revealed a lot of complexity in information and communication patterns which will be lost while forming feature vectors for only 150 people. <br>

-I got a thought that "If email level communications are complex, what about pairs of emails ?" as combinations of emails would provide an even larger and richer dataset to work with.
-So if we consider emails as the entities/nodes in the communication network the approach would be :
+I thought "If email level communications are complex, what about pairs of emails ?" as combinations of emails would provide an even larger and richer dataset to work with.
+So if we consider emails as the entities/nodes in the communication network the approach would be :<br>

 1) communication between two emails consitutes an edge within the communication network. we can craft a feature vector ($X_{i \rightarrow j}$) for every edge in the network.
-2) Use Isolation forest to provide anomaly scores to each of these edges.
+2) Use Isolation Forest algorithm to generate anomaly scores to each of these edges.
 The lesser the score, the more anomalous an edge is.
-3) Finally harness the structure of the network to identify emails\nodes that are most influential in causing anomalous events.
+3) Finally harness the structure of the network to identify emails\nodes that are most influential in causing anomalous events. <br><br>

 $Y_{i \rightarrow j} = f_\theta \left( X_{i \rightarrow j} \right)$ <br><br>